oceanprotocol/market/README.md

 # linting check, also runs Typescript typings check
 npm run lint

-# auto format all files with prettier, taking all configs into account
+# auto format all files in the project with prettier, taking all configs into account
 npm run format
 ```